quentinf00/ocb-dc-ose-2021/docs/oost_dc_ose_2021_global.md

   name: oost-docs
 ---

-# Reusing the datachallenge implementation for exploring global usecase with different constellation
+# Reusing the pipelines for a global usecase

 ## Creating novel input data configuration